9ucc1/phase-1-project/README.md

 - adding button for favorite, watch later
 - if nothing is put in the search bar, how to stop returning all results when submit is clicked Making to watch / watched list

+8/19
+Explore all movies:
+- mouseover changes cursor to pointer(?)
+Lists:
+- append item to list when button is clicked